ssardina-planning/apparate-base-agent/README.md

-#  APPARATE MyCoolAgent
+#  APPARATE Template Agent MyCoolAgent

-This package contains additional advanced agents for the [APPARATE Path Planner Simulator](https://bitbucket.org/ssardina-research/apparate-simulator).
+This package contains a template to develop agents for the [APPARATE Path Planner Simulator](https://bitbucket.org/ssardina-research/apparate-simulator).
 APPARATE allows to simulate agents moving in real-time in [Moving-AI+](http://movingai.com/benchmarks/) maps.

-This package only contains agents and path-planners that the agents use.
-It does *not* contain the infrastructure itself.
+This package only contains a simple DFS version of an agent in `MyCoolAgentDFS.java`.
+The idea is to develop an agent system and then pack it into a `MyCoolAgent.jar` file.

 ## Prerequisites